martijnvdwoude/swipe-recycler-view/README.md

 # SwipeRecyclerView
 SwipeRecyclerView including a MergeAdapter with header and footer support

-Very, very rough first draft of a swipable RecyclerView.
+Rough first draft of a swipable RecyclerView.
 Lots of stuff left to implement/clean-up/improve/optimize.

 ###SwipeRecyclerViewContentAdapter
 Extend this adapter in your project to return views for the swipable rows in your RecyclerView.
 Simply override `onBindViewHolder` and call `getFrontView()`, `getBackLeftView()`, `getBackRightView()` on the `viewHolder` to get references to the inflated layouts that you set as attributes in your xml on the `SwipeRecyclerView`.